CrankWheel/js-xlsx/README.md

 For those contributing to this fork:
 * `master` is the main branch, which follows the original repo to enable a future pull request.
 * `beta` branch is published to npm and bower to make this fork available for use.

+# How to build
+- install uglifyjs
+- run make dist from the project folder

+Do not pay attention to error message:
+`sed: -e expression #1, char 1: unknown command:`

+The output is in dist folder
+Use xlsx.full.min.js

 # Supported formats